ujjwalguptaofficial/fortjs-doc/docs/component/component.md

 # Component

-Component are most important part of fort application.
-It helps you to write modular code and reuse.
-They are independent & every component has its own lifecycle and scope.
+Components are a vital part of a Fort application, facilitating the writing of modular and reusable code.
+They operate independently, each having its own lifecycle and scope.

-There are three types of components -
+There are three types of components in Fort:

 1. [Wall](/docs/component/wall)
 2. [Shield](/docs/component/shield)
 3. [Guard](/docs/component/guard)

+These components play distinct roles in the application's architecture, contributing to its flexibility and maintainability.

-## Concept
+## Component Flow

 <!-- <img src={require("/static/img/icons/fort_component.png").default} height="600"/> -->